 The estimates vary, but pOCD seems to affect about 1-2% of pregnant or postpartum women.
-Some new fathers can even develop pOCD symptoms because they also bear responsibility for taking care of the new infant.
+Some new fathers can even develop pOCD symptoms because they also bear the responsibility of caring for the new infant.
 People with OCD who become pregnant may have a worsening of their symptoms, but this is not necessarily the case for everyone.